AndriiZahumnyi/kottans-frontend/README.md

 ![Flexbox_Froggy](task_responsive_web_design/flexbox_froggy.png)

 Good intro to Responsive Web Design, theory and some practice it\`s a fine combination in studying!
-I\`ve repeated and freshed some information about responsiveness in WEb Development and learned some other.
+I\`ve repeated and refreshed some information about responsiveness in WEB Development and learned some other.
 Namely, more clearly understanding how to apply Flexbox tools, Responsive patterns and other optimizations, like responsive images, tables and minor breakpoints.